When Do Chickens Start Laying Eggs? Signs, Symptoms, and FAQs

 Combs are the red parts you see on the top of the hen.
 On the other hand, wattles are the meaty parts hanging below the beak.
 Young chickens have whitish or pale combs and wattles.

-As they age, the combs and wattles change colors and become darker and eventually red.
+The combs and wattles change colors as they age, becoming darker and eventually red.
 If you see this change in hens, not roosters, there is a high chance the chickens are about to start laying eggs.

 Eating More